An Academic-Community Partnership Between the George Mason University (GMU) Psychology Department, Healthy Minds Fairfax, and the Inova Kellar Center

 Why Evidence-Based Practice?

 Many different treatment approaches are used to help youth with mental health and substance abuse problems.
 Research shows some treatments work better than others for specific problems.
 Treatments that have scientific evidence supporting use are called evidence-based treatments (EBTs).
 Treatments are compared in clinical trials with dozens to hundreds of children with similar types of problems.
 As more studies are done and find support, evidence for that EBT grows.
 Often there is more than one EBT for a given problem or set of problems.
-The goal of our consortium is to promote the use of evidence-based treatment by providing free training to clinicians in our community.
+The goal of the FC-EBP is to promote the use of evidence-based treatment by providing free training and consultation to clinicians in our local community.

-In exchange for access to low-cost/no cost training, participating private clinicians will consider becoming contracted Behavioral Health providers with Healthy Minds Fairfax (CSA, STBH).
-Private providers can also consider participating in the pro-bono therapy initiative, Give an Hour, serving Fairfax County children, youth and families.
+In exchange for access to low-cost/no cost training, participating private clinicians will consider becoming contracted Behavioral Health providers with Healthy Minds Fairfax (Comprehensive Services Act, Short-Term Behavioral Health).